DamesMakingGames/manual/manual/cmte-organizing.md

 The committee meets on the **1st Tuesday of every month** at DMG HQ (32 Lisgar St, 3rd floor).
 It is an open meeting; non-members and volunteers are invited to attend.

+_During the COVID-19 crisis, meetings are held on Zoom.
+To receive the meeting details, please register for the committee meeting at dmg.to_

+## Current Projects

+Please see [projects](/projects) for a list of programs and projects currently managed by this committee.

 ## Current Members

 - **Co-chairs:** Izzie Colpitts-Campbell, Jennie Robinson Faber